-Some improvements may not require D-Sheet plans prepared by a registered professional and can be prepared on a Construction Plan (see above).
-Construction plans are only permitted for certain minor standard public improvements.
+Some improvements may not require D-Sheet plans prepared by a registered professional and can be made on a Construction Plan (see above).
+Construction plans are only permitted for specific minor standard public improvements.
 See Information Bulletin 165 for more information.

 NOTE: Grading and Improvement Plan Format Sheets and Templates have been prepared as part of a continuing effort to enhance the timely completion of the review and permit process for grading and public improvements.
 The intent is to guide an applicant or their representative through plan preparation for grading and public improvement drawings so that review costs are limited to resolution of engineering related issues and not required format.

 The intended user should understand that this information is not static and that future revisions, clarifications and or additions are to be anticipated.